iOT Enabled AI Waste Management Software Development for Smart Cities

 4) How long does it take to train and deploy an AI waste management software Development model?

-The training duration of AI waste sorting management software depends on the dataset size, the number of material classes, the annotation quality, and the accuracy targets defined in the project scope.
+The training duration of AI waste sorting management software depends on various factors.
+It includes dataset size, number of material classes, annotation quality, and accuracy targets.

 5) What technologies are used in end-to-end waste management software development services?

-6) Can waste sorting software for municipalities integrate with existing ERP or fleet systems?
+6) Can waste sorting software for municipalities integrate with the existing ERP system?

 Yes, integration is achieved using secure APIs, middleware connectors, and data synchronization layers.